viamrobotics/docs/docs/components/sensor/_index.md

 # SME: #team-bucket
 ---

-The _sensor_ component represents a device that can measure information about the outside world.
+If you have a physical sensor, an API endpoint, or anything else that provides measurements, use a _sensor_ component.

+The sensor component is often used alongside the [data management service](/services/data/), which allows you to capture and sync the sensor's data.

 {{<youtube embed_url="https://www.youtube-nocookie.com/embed/0YfP-63OBh8">}}

 ## Available models

-To use a sensor and get its measurements, you have to add it as well as any dependencies, such as a [board component](/components/board/) with a configured analog-to-digital converter (ADC), to your machine's configuration.
+To use a sensor and get its measurements, you have to add it and its dependencies, to your machine's configuration.
+Physical sensors often require a [board component](/components/board/) with a configured analog-to-digital converter (ADC).
+Virtual sensors often function without additional dependecies.

 Go to your machine's **CONFIGURE** page, and add a model that supports your sensor.